fjhickernell/mcm2025/_pages/travel.md

 We have negotiated a special rate with Le Méridien Essex Chicago for $249.00 USD + tax per night.
 This hotel is not far from the Illinois Tech campus and near several attractions in downtown Chicago.
 To book a room at the conference rate, use [this link](https://www.marriott.com/event-reservations/reservation-link.mi?id=1734631273407&key=GRP&guestreslink2=true&app=resvlink).

+# Travel to the United States

+Visitors to the United States must obtain a visa or complete an Electronic Electronic System for Travel Authorization Application at [https://esta.cbp.dhs.gov](https://esta.cbp.dhs.gov).
+You may put as a point of contact the hotel where you will be staying or,

+> Fred J. Hickernell
+> RE 208, 10 W. 32nd St.
+> Illinois Institute of Technology
+> Chicago, IL 60616
+> Email: info@mcm2025chicago.org
+> Phone: +1 312-567-8983

 # Travel support

 Funding decisions for travel support through our sponsor, IMSI, have been made.
 Those who [apply now](https://www.imsi.institute/activities/15th-international-conference-on-monte-carlo-methods-and-applications-mcm/) will be added to the waitlist.